ticktock/qsandra/README.markdown

 ##Intro
-While this adapter can be used against any existing cassandra installation, the goal is to provide an ActiveMQ broker cluster that is available across multiple datacenters, that can tolerate the loss of a datacenter with no impact on availability (like the existing ActiveMQ pure master-slave deployed across datacenters), while not having to bring the broker cluster down and copy data files around to restore a failed master (like the existing ActiveMQ JDBC or Shared Filesystem master-slave), and have message state easily replicated to multiple datacenters without expensive database or storage software and hardware.
+While this adapter can be used against any existing cassandra installation, the goal is to provide an ActiveMQ broker cluster that is available across multiple datacenters, that can tolerate the loss of a datacenter with no impact on availability (like the existing ActiveMQ pure master-slave, except capable of more than 2 brokers/datacenters) while not having to bring the broker cluster down and copy data files around to restore a failed master (unlike the existing ActiveMQ pure master-slave), and have message state easily replicated to multiple datacenters without expensive database or storage software and hardware.

 ##Running